microsoft/busiotools/sensors/tracing/README.md

 3) When prompted, reproduce the problem
 4) Press any key on the command prompt where you ran CollectSensorsTraces.cmd
 5) Collect the traces and build information from C:\Windows\tracing
+6) Place the file SensorsTraces.etl at the top level of the bug attachments (outside of any folder or compressed .zip folder)

 # Brightness
 The following are only supported on systems which support changing display brightness.